 The first category includes the map features associated with settlements, their name and place names in general.
 Where they exist, Greek and Turkish names of cities are provided on the map in the Latin alphabet.
 The size of font that was used for each settlement’s name increases in line with population size.

 Except for information relating to the size of settlements, the map provides information about the prevalent religion in each settlement.
 The prevalent religion is marked by a symbol (cross or crescent) next to the settlement’s name.
 When the symbol of the cross or crescent appears to the right of the name, this suggests that the prevailing religion in this settlement was Christian or Muslim respectively.
 In any city or village where neither religion prevails, there is no symbol.
 It is not known whether Kitchener was following a certain percentage rule to ascertain that one religion prevailed over the other.
-However, the deciding factor must have been a substantially strong majority of believers of one religion for him to mark the settlement.
-It is reasonable to assume that he would have used a limit of approximately 3/4 of the population.
 The various place names constitute their own sub-nomenclature.
 There are plenty of place names for mountains, regions, locations, capes, islets, etc. The way in which they were written refers mainly to the type and not the importance of the place name.
 Thus, names which refer to mountains and rivers appear not in horizontal alignment but inclined or curved for a more precise depiction of the location.

 The second category of information identified in the map is that of networks and boundaries.
 It includes not only the road network existing during surveying but also roads under construction.
 Roads are further classified according to the period in which they were constructed.
 Roads built during British rule carry a different symbol compared to pre-existing ones.
 The large number of new roads shown is consistent with the above-mentioned ‘Notes from Cyprus’ article, in which the lack of good roads on the island is highlighted as an issue requiring immediate attention.
 There is a substantial number of roads marked ‘under construction’, which indicates that Kitchener probably included roads that were in the planning stage as well.
 Overall, based on the rudimentary map indices, four types of road have been identified: three types of the rural road network and a fourth depicting the urban network, the roads existing within settlements.
 The hydrographic network is a sub-category of the general networks – boundaries group.
 In relation to hydrography and irrigation, Kitchener’s map provides information on the following networks: rivers with defined banks and riverbeds, main branches of ephemeral torrents, ephemeral subterranean streams, aqueducts and irrigation channels.
 Finally, the coastline, telegraph lines and administrative boundaries of regions and provinces recorded in the map are included in this sub-category of cartographic information.